postmanlabs/newman/README.md

   // collectionRunOptions is an object of all the collection run options: https://github.com/postmanlabs/newman#newmanrunoptions-object--callback-function--run-eventemitter
 }
 ```
 3. Publish your reporter using `npm publish`, or use your reporter locally [see usage instructions](https://github.com/postmanlabs/newman/tree/develop/lib/reporters).

 Scoped reporter package names like `@myorg/newman-reporter-<name>` are also supported.
 Working reporter examples can be found in [working reporter examples](#).

-#### SSL client certificates

-Client certificates are an alternative to traditional authentication mechanisms.
-These allow their users to make authenticated requests to a server, using a public certificate, and an optional private key that verifies certificate ownership.
-In some cases, the private key may also be protected by a secret passphrase, providing an additional layer of authentication security.

-Newman supports SSL client certificates, via the following CLI options (available with Newman `v3` style `run` only):

-- `--ssl-client-cert`<br/>
-The path to the public client certificate file.

-- `--ssl-client-key`<br/>
-The path to the private client key (optional).

-- `--ssl-client-passphrase`<br/>
-The secret passphrase used to protect the private client key (optional).

-### `newman [options]`

-- `-h`, `--help`<br />
-  Show commandline help, including a list of options, and sample use cases.

-- `-v`, `--version`<br />
-  Displays the current Newman version, taken from [package.json](https://github.com/postmanlabs/newman/blob/master/package.json)

-### Proxy

-Newman can also be configured to work with proxy settings via the following environment variables:

- * `HTTP_PROXY` / `http_proxy`
- * `HTTPS_PROXY` / `https_proxy`
- * `NO_PROXY` / `no_proxy`

-For more details on using these variables, please see https://github.com/postmanlabs/postman-request/blob/master/README.md#controlling-proxy-behaviour-using-environment-variables

 ---